gilbarbara/react-joyride/docs/constants.md

 EVENTS - The type of the event.

-LIFECYCLE - The step lifecycle.
+LIFECYCLE - The step's lifecycle.

 ORIGIN - The origin of the `CLOSE` action.